malahmadi8/remove_duplicate_images/README.md

 - Perform image preprocessing using preprocess_image_change_detection function.

-- Resize the two images when their resolutions are not matched using resize function from Opencv.
+- Resize the two images when their resolutions are not matched using the resize function from Opencv.

 - Compare the two images using compare_frames_change_detection.